ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R4.1** The base data model structures MUST be data format agnostic.
 It MUST be possible to map the base data model to multiple data formats such as JSON, XML or YAML.

-**R4.2** Commonly used EPP extensions SHOULD be added to the RPP core data model.
+**R4.2** Commonly used EPP extensions SHOULD be added to the RPP Core data model.
 An example of this is the DNSSEC extension.

-**R4.3** RPP MUST allow an extension mechanism that allows clients to signal data omission or redaction, indicating data collected but not transmitted to the registry or redacted.
+**R4.3** RPP MUST allow an extension mechanism that allows clients to signal data omission or redaction, indicating data collected but not transmitted to the Registry or redacted.

 A> TODO: [Issue #34](https://github.com/ietf-wg-rpp/rpp-requirements/issues/34)